Central Africa Time

-Central Africa Time or CAT, is a time zone used in central and southern Africa.
+Central Africa Time or CAT, is a time zone used in north central, east central and southern Africa.
 Central Africa Time is two hours ahead of Coordinated Universal Time (UTC+02:00), which is the same as the adjacent South Africa Standard Time, Egypt Standard Time, Eastern European Time, Kaliningrad Time and Central European Summer Time.

 As this time zone is in the equatorial and tropical regions, there is little change in day length throughout the year and so daylight saving time is not observed.

 Central Africa Time is observed by the following countries: